-In a few exceptional cases, your current health insurance from your home country may be accepted.
+In a few exceptional cases, your current health insurance from your home country may be accepted (for example, EU and Turkish citizens).
 However, most of you will need to obtain health insurance here in Germany that starts from the beginning of your studies in October onwards.
 The programme will arrange an appointment with the TK (public health insurance) who can also issue the so-called exemption letter or "Befreiungsbescheinigung" for those who are over the age of 30.